cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 }
 ```

 Note that both the `FungibleTokenPacketData` as well as `FungibleTokenPacketAcknowledgement` must be JSON-encoded (not Protobuf encoded) when they serialized into packet data.
+Also note that `uint256` is string encoded when converted to JSON, but must be a valid decimal number of the form `[0-9]+`.

 The fungible token transfer bridge module tracks escrow addresses associated with particular channels in state.
 Fields of the `ModuleState` are assumed to be in scope.